 What part-time courses and programs do you offer (Continuing Education)?

 With evening, weekend, day and on-line classes starting throughout the year, we make it easy to fit learning into your schedule.
-Continuing education courses have their own admission requirements and registration procedure.
+Continuing education courses have their own admission requirements

 Do you offer full-time ESL program?